 As company executives mentioned a few years ago, the ultimate goal of Microsoft Search is to provide answers not only to simple questions, but also to more personalized and complex questions, such as "Can I get my pet to work?".

-The Microsoft Graph API, semantic understanding by Bing, the engineering text understanding and Office 365's storage and services infrastructure seem to play a big role in trying to develop a new search within Microsoft applications.
+The Microsoft Graph API, the semantic understanding of Bing, the mechanical understanding of text, and the Office 365 storage and services substrate appear to play a major role in trying to develop a new search through Microsoft applications.

 At Ignite 2019, its executives Microsoft they have spoken a new smart search that understands natural language.
 Semantic Search features are currently in the preview phase for use in SharePoint, Office.com and Bing.
 The public preview of semantic search will come in the first quarter of 2020.